 MAPP on Tour

-With considerable expertise and a global network of contacts in presenting and the media, MAPP moves artists and their works across borders and cultures.
-We work globally to support cross-cultural dialogue, and to ensure that the work and ideas of international contemporary performing artists are available to communities across the U.S. The MAPP on Tour portfolio includes new works produced by MAPP, as well as other innovative projects.
-Over the years, we have secured engagements for U.S. artists throughout North America, Africa, Asia, Australia and Europe; and introduced U.S. audiences to artists from 25 countries.
+With considerable expertise and a global network of theaters, art centers, universities and festivals, we move artists and their works across borders and cultures without relying on their commercial potential.
+We work globally to ensure that the work and ideas of international contemporary performing artists are available to communities across the U.S.

-MAPP is an active collaborator, leader and participant with many cultural organizations and individuals in the arts.
-We partner to establish networks for the creation and presentation of work; to promote international exchange; to ground artists' projects in communities; and to advocate for the strategic role of producer in the contemporary performing arts field.
+As an active leader and collaborator with many cultural organizations and individuals in the arts, we partner with others to establish networks for the creation and presentation of work; to promote international exchange; to ground artists' projects in communities; and to advocate for the strategic role of producer in the contemporary performing arts field.